The Good Person of Szechwan: Plot summary

-The play opens with Wong, a water seller, explaining to the audience that he is on the city outskirts awaiting the foretold appearance of several important gods.
-Soon the gods arrive and ask Wong to find them shelter for the night.
-They are tired, having travelled far and wide in search of good people who still live according to the principles that they, the gods, have handed down.
-Instead they have found only greed, evil, dishonesty, and selfishness.
+The play opens with Wong, a waterseller, explaining to the audience that he is on the city outskirts awaiting the foretold appearance of several important gods.
+Soon the gods arrive and ask Wong to find them shelter for the night after scouting far and wide for good people who still live according to divine principles; thus far they have found only greed, evil, dishonesty, and selfishness.
 The same turns out to be true in Szechwan: no one will take them in, no one has the time or means to care for others – no one except the poor young prostitute Shen Teh, whose pure inherent charity cannot allow her to turn away anyone in need.
 Shen Teh was going to see a customer, but decides to help out instead; however, confusion follows, leaving Wong fleeing from the illustrious Ones and leaving his water carrying pole behind.

 Shen Teh is rewarded for her hospitality, as the gods take it as a sure sign of goodness.
 They give her money and she buys a humble tobacco shop which they intend as both gift and test: will Shen Teh be able to maintain her goodness with these newfound means, however slight they may be?
 If she succeeds, the gods' confidence in humanity would be restored.
 Though at first Shen Teh seems to live up to the gods' expectations, her generosity quickly turns her small shop into a messy, overcrowded poorhouse which attracts crime and police supervision.
 In a sense, Shen Teh quickly fails the test, as she is forced to introduce the invented cousin Shui Ta as overseer and protector of her interests.
 Shen Teh dons a costume of male clothing, a mask, and a forceful voice to take on the role of Shui Ta.
 Shui Ta arrives at the shop, coldly explains that his cousin has gone out of town on a short trip, curtly turns out the hangers-on, and quickly restores order to the shop.